Blaney wins at Daytona, Reddick earns final playoff berth

 “We gave it all we could and fought until the end,” Dillon said.
 “We’ll finish hard this year and build on next year.”

-The only other competition at Daytona was for the regular-season title, which went to Kyle Larson, a five-time winner this season.
+The only other competition at Daytona was for the regular-season title, which went to Larson, a five-time winner this season.
 The race for the regular-season championship and its playoff points was between Larson and Denny Hamlin, who entered Daytona trailing Larson by 28 points.

 Hamlin held the regular-season lead for 22 weeks until Larson claimed it two races ago at Indianapolis.
 Larson overcame a 166-point deficit to Hamlin to earn the title.

-“What an awesome year he’s had,” said team owner Rick Hendrick, who gave Larson a job this season after Larson missed all but four races in 2020 while suspended for using a racial slur.
+“What an awesome year he’s had,” said team owner Rick Hendrick, who gave Larson a job this season after he missed most of 2020 while suspended for using a racial slur.

 Chris Buescher finished second, one spot short of earning the automatic berth into the playoffs he was seeking.
 But it was a 1-2 finish for Ford.